Samuel Appleton (born 1625): Later service and death

 Appleton was a member of the council that governed Massachusetts between the 1689 Boston revolt and the Charter of Province of Massachusetts Bay taking effect in 1692.
 He served as justice of the Quarterly and General Sessions Court.
 He was also a member of the Governor's Council in Salem on April 11, 1692, which interrogated Elizabeth Proctor and Sarah Cloyce on charges of witchcraft brought against them.
 Both, plus Elizabeth's husband, John Proctor, were bound over for trial once a Superior Court could be convened to hear the cases.

 Appleton died on May 15, 1696.

 Descendants

-Appleton's descendants include President Calvin Coolidge, First Lady Jane Pierce, Bowdoin College president Jesse Appleton, entomologist Alpheus Spring Packard, professor William Alfred Packard, Maine Supreme Judicial Court Chief Justice John Appleton, Union Army Colonel John F. Appleton, Congressmen William Appleton and Nathan Appleton, merchant and philanthropist Samuel Appleton, author Thomas Gold Appleton, publishers Daniel Appleton, William Henry Appleton, and George Swett Appleton, Major General Francis Henry Appleton, artist Ernest Wadsworth Longfellow, and philanthropist and preservationist Alice Mary Longfellow.
+Appleton's descendants include President Calvin Coolidge, First Lady Jane Pierce, Bowdoin College president Jesse Appleton, entomologist Alpheus Spring Packard, professor William Alfred Packard, Maine Supreme Judicial Court Chief Justice John Appleton, Union Army Colonel John F. Appleton, Congressmen William Appleton and Nathan Appleton, merchant and philanthropist Samuel Appleton, author Thomas Gold Appleton, publishers Daniel Appleton, William Henry Appleton, and George Swett Appleton, Major General Francis Henry Appleton, artist Ernest Wadsworth Longfellow, philanthropist and preservationist Alice Mary Longfellow, and poet Robert Frost.